 A summary of the engagement process is provided in the Place Making and Engagement Report at Appendix B prepared by Spaced Out Placemakers.

-2.2.1.
 Pre-lodgement Consultation

-A range of consultation activities took place to inform the development of this activity centre plan as detailed in Table 11.
+A range of consultation activities took place to inform the development of this precinct structure plan as detailed in Table 11.